yminsky/core-hello-world/README.md

     $ opam install async core textutils

+If you're using Merlin, you also might want to pin to the latest
+version:

+    $ opam pin add merlin --dev-repo

+And you should consider installing the `user-setup` package to set up your editor configs to use Merlin properly.
+This will give you interactive feedback on compilation failures, type-throwback and auto-completion.

 Once that's done, you can build all the pieces of this project by
 running: